CompuTec/computec-docs/docs/wms/administrator-guide/installation/prerequisites.md

 ![Custom Config](./media/cc-run.webp)

-Move manually data from the old settings to the respective fields in the currently installed ones:
+Move the data manually from the old settings to the respective fields in the currently installed ones:

 ![Settings](./media/wms-settings.webp)